raulpy271/ValidationMethods/README.md

 Tautology
 ```

-***
+### Proof by contradiction

+#### Proving the *Modus Ponens* Rule

+#### Rules used by this method

+---

-[1]: I know that instead of creating `readWFF` to read formulas I should create an instance of the Read class and then use the `read` function. but I didn't quite understand the methods of this class, so feel free to fix it.
+[1]: I know that instead of creating `readWFF` to read formulas I should create an instance of the Read class and then use the `read` function.
+But I didn't quite understand the methods of this class, so feel free to fix it.